-The themes below have been written according to data acquired from interviews with our narrators, archives provided by our narrators, external references, and other archival data such as local newspapers.
+This has been written according to data acquired from interviews with our narrators, archives provided by our narrators, external references, and other archival data such as local newspapers.
 Much of this history is based on the memories of our community members, and while we have tried our best to double-check and cross-reference information for factual accuracy, it cannot be entirely guaranteed.
-The history of our community in Kingston, as written here, spans from the 1910’s until the present day.
-You will find within each thematic section its accompanying audio clips, photographs, and descriptive text, meant to illustrate our community’s history in an engaging way.
+The history of our community in Kingston, as written here, spans from the 1910s until the present day.

 Funding for this project was graciously provided by the Kingston Heritage Fund Project Grant.
 This project was completed for collaboration with Queen’s University Archives, where our archives are stored and our story is displayed on their STONES website.
 The Kingston Greek History Project is comprised of George Katinas, Paula Antonakos Boswell, and Angeline Antonakos Boswell, all three of whom have dedicated themselves to acquiring the data for this project.

 The Greek Orthodox Church

 The Church as the Center of the Community